MGD - Mouse Genome Database

 NAR Molecular Biology Database Collection entry number 87

-Bult, Carol (contact); Eppig, Janan; Blake, Judith; Kadin, James; Richardson, Joel; Mouse Genome Database Group, The
+Blake, Judith; Bult, Carol; Eppig, Janan; Kadin, James; Richardson, Joel; Mouse Genome Database Group, MGD

 Mouse Genome Informatics The Jackson Laboratory Bar Harbor, ME 04609 USA